 - ½ cup water

-- ½ tsp. or 1 fl. dram of LorAnn's flavored oil
+- ½ teaspoon or 1 fl. dram of LorAnn's flavored oil

-- food coloring
+- gel or liquid food coloring

 - powdered sugar for dusting

 - In a large saucepan, add in the first 3 ingredients.
-Over medium heat, stir until combined and let it cook to 300 degrees.
-I would highly recommend using a candy thermometer for this.
+Over medium heat, stir until combined and let it cook to 300 degrees F. I would highly recommend using a candy thermometer for this.
 300 degrees is the hard crack stage.
 My mom always filled a measuring cup with ice cold water and dropped a teaspoon of the candy into the water.
 If the set immediately and was crunchy, it was ready.

 - After the sugar mixture has reached 300 degrees, remove from the heat.
 Add in a few drops of food coloring and the flavored oil.
 Stir vigorously.

 - Quickly pour the hot sugar mixture onto the greased cookie sheet.
 Let it cool for 20-30 minutes.
 I like to sit mine out in the sun room to cool quicker.